-The 14th annual National Prescription Drug Take Back Day is Saturday, October 28, 2017.
+The National Prescription Drug Take Back Day is Saturday, April 28, 2018.
 According to U.S. Department of Justice, the National Prescription Drug Take Back Day aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse and medications.

 Why should medications be dispose of properly?

 Once medications are no longer needed they should be destroyed.
 Teens report that the most commonly used and addictive medications are easily found in the homes of friends and family members.
 Left over medications are also the most common source for accidental drug poisoning in children under 6 years of age.

 We continue to advise parents to secure all currently needed medications in locked storage containers, out of sight and out of reach of children of all ages.

 How can I dispose of medications?

 There are a few ways to properly dispose of no longer needed or expired medications.
 Thanks to drugstores like Walgreens, there are new drug take back programs across the U.S. Many Walgreens across Illinois have set up deposit boxes for unused of expired medications.
 If your local pharmacy does not have a drug take back program, you can check with your local police department as some will often accept unused and expired medications.
 If you are unable to find a proper drop-off location, you can dispose of medications at home in your trash.
 The medicine should be mixed in a substance like cat litter or coffee grounds, place the mixture in a container (i.e. plastic bag), remove personal information on medication label and discard in household trash.
 Certain medications can be disposed by flushing them down the toilet.
 For more information on those medications, visit the FDA’s website.